lux-org/lux/README.md

 For example, you can have a test notebook `test.ipynb` that imports.
 Note that when you do `import lux` at this path, it imports the local lux/ module instead of your global installation (either system-wide or in your virtual environment).

-__*NOTE*__: if you run a notebook in another directory and import lux it will import the lux version from pip and NOT this one since this the other version is installed by lux-widget and this version isnt on pip yet.
+__*NOTE*__: if you run a notebook in another directory and import lux it will import the lux version from pip and NOT your local dev version.
+Run `lux.__path__` to see where your package is being imported from.

 ```
 lux/